GeekBrucy/mySnippets/AWS/Certificates/Notes/08_RDS.md

     – no copying is needed)
   - When updates are made to the new DB cluster data, then additional storage is allocated and data is copied to be separated
 - Very fast & cost-effective
-- Useful to create a “staging” database from a “production” database without impacting the production database
+- Useful to create a "staging" database from a "production" database without impacting the production database

 ### RDS & Aurora Security